 Tink offers a single API so that customers can connect to bank accounts from their own apps and services.
 For instance, you can leverage Tink’s API to access account statements, initiate payments, fetch banking information and refresh this data regularly.

 While banks and financial institutions now all have to offer open banking interfaces due to EU’s Payment Services Directive PSD2, there’s no single standard.
 Tink integrates with 3,400 banks and financial institutions.

 300 banks and fintech startups use Tink’s API to access third-party bank information — clients include PayPal, BNP Paribas, American Express and Lydia.
 Overall, Tink covers 250 million bank customers across Europe.

-Want updates like this delivered weekly?
+Want M&A updates delivered weekly?

 TransactionWatch is a weekly newsletter covering the most important and relevant merchant acquiring M&A activity.
 This first-of-its-kind newsletter was developed for the world’s cutting-edge payments executives.
 See an example edition.

 Click here to visit the TransactionWatch landing page and complete the subscription form.
 You will receive a confirmation email and begin to receive TransactionWatch every Friday.